covidatlas/coronadatascraper/README.md

 # coronadatascraper
-> A scraper that pulls coronavirus case data from verified sources.
+> A scraper that pulls COVID-19 Coronavirus data scraped from government and curated data sources.

 This project exists to pull county-level data for COVID-19 from verified, high-quality sources.